Inez Milholland [1886-1916]

 • • In 1913 Milholland led the women's suffrage demonstration in Washington on a white horse.
 Wearing white robes, the photograph of Milholland during the parade became one of the most memorable images of the struggle for women's rights in America.

-The Masses journal.
+• • Milholland lived in Greenwich Village [New York] and was associated with a group of socialists involved in the production of The Masses journal.
 [This group included Max Eastman, John Reed, Crystal Eastman, Inez Milholland, Louis Untermeyer, Randolf Bourne, Dorothy Day, Mabel Dodge, Floyd Dell, and Louise Bryant.]

-The Masses, Milholland was opposed to America's involvement in the First World War.
+• • Like most of the people involved with The Masses, Milholland was opposed to America's involvement in the First World War.
 In December 1915, Milholland and other pacifists travelled on Henry Ford's Peace Ship to Europe.

 • • On her return to the USA she became one of the leaders of the Congressional Union for Women Suffrage.
 The movement's most popular orator, Milholland was in demand as a speaker at public meetings from coast to coast.